Sourdough Rye Bread

 • Combine 8 oz active sourdough starter, 12 oz warm water, 5 oz rye flour and 1 cup (5 oz) of the bread flour.
 Mix with the paddle on low speed until it forms a thick batter.
 Cover the bowl and set aside for 30-60 minutes.

 • If using a stand mixer, change to the dough hook.
-Add 1 tablespoon malt syrup, 2 teaspoons table salt and the rest of the bread flour and mix until the dough begins to clean the bottom of the bowl and form a ball around the hook.
+Add 1 tablespoon malt syrup, 2 teaspoons table salt and the rest of the bread flour.
 If the dough is still extremely sticky and does not clear the sides of the bowl, you can add up to ¼ cup more flour, a tablespoon at a time.
 If mixing by hand add as much of the bread flour as you can then turn the dough out onto a floured surface and finish kneading in the rest of the flour.

-• Knead for 3-4 minutes on medium speed or 4-5 minutes by hand.
+• Knead for 5 minutes on medium speed or until the dough clings to the hook and clears the sides of the bowl.
+Knead for 5 minutes by hand.
 Turn the dough out onto a lightly floured surface and knead into a smooth ball.
 Place the dough in a lightly oiled bowl, turn once to coat the dough.
 Cover the bowl and set it aside at room temperature.

 • After 30 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 You’re basically turning the dough inside-out to redistribute the yeast.
 Cover the bowl and after 30 minutes repeat the procedure.
 Cover the bowl and after 60 minutes repeat the procedure again.